Hegelim/realtimebidding/Online_Bidding_Algorithm_Literature_Review.md

 1. <a id="ref1"></a>Alcobendas Lisbona, M. A., Chammas, S., & Lee, K.-chih.
 (2016).
 Optimal Reserve Prices in Upstream Auctions. *Proceedings of the 22nd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining*. https://doi.org/10.1145/2939672.2939877
 2. <a id="ref2"></a>Balseiro, S. R., Feldman, J., Mirrokni, V., & Muthukrishnan, S. (2014).
 Yield Optimization of Display Advertising with Ad Exchange. *Management Science*, *60*(12), 2886–2907. https://doi.org/10.1287/mnsc.2014.2017
+3. <a id="ref3"></a>Chen, B., Yuan, S., & Wang, J. (2014).
+A Dynamic Pricing Model for Unifying Programmatic Guarantee and Real-Time Bidding in Display Advertising. *Proceedings of 20th ACM SIGKDD Conference on Knowledge Discovery and Data Mining - ADKDD'14*. https://doi.org/10.1145/2648584.2648585
-3. <a id="ref3"></a>Davis, A. M., Katok, E., & Kwasnica, A. M. (2011).
+4. <a id="ref4"></a>Davis, A. M., Katok, E., & Kwasnica, A. M. (2011).
 Do Auctioneers Pick Optimal Reserve Prices? *Management Science*, *57*(1), 177–192. https://doi.org/10.1287/mnsc.1100.1258
-4. <a id="ref4"></a>Kaur, P., Goyal, M., & Lu, J. (2012).
+5. <a id="ref5"></a>Kaur, P., Goyal, M., & Lu, J. (2012).
 Pricing Analysis in Online Auctions Using Clustering and Regression Tree Approach. *Lecture Notes in Computer Science*, 248–257. https://doi.org/10.1007/978-3-642-27609-5_16
-5. <a id="ref5"></a>Li, X., Dong, H., & Han, S. (2020).
+6. <a id="ref6"></a>Li, X., Dong, H., & Han, S. (2020).
 Multiple Linear Regression with Kalman Filter for Predicting End Prices of Online Auctions. *2020 IEEE Intl Conf on Dependable, Autonomic and Secure Computing, Intl Conf on Pervasive Intelligence and Computing, Intl Conf on Cloud and Big Data Computing, Intl Conf on Cyber Science and Technology Congress (DASC/PiCom/CBDCom/CyberSciTech)*. https://doi.org/10.1109/dasc-picom-cbdcom-cyberscitech49142.2020.00042
-6. <a id="ref6"></a>McAfee, R. P., & Reny, P. J. (1992).
+7. <a id="ref7"></a>McAfee, R. P., & Reny, P. J. (1992).
 Correlated Information and Mecanism Design. *Econometrica*, *60*(2), 395. https://doi.org/10.2307/2951601
-7. <a id="ref7"></a>Mohri, M., & Medina, A. M. (2016).
+8. <a id="ref8"></a>Mohri, M., & Medina, A. M. (2016).
 Learning Algorithms for Second-Price Auctions with Reserve. *Journal of Machine Learning Research*, *17*, 1–25.
-8. <a id="ref8"></a>Myerson, R. B. (1981).
+9. <a id="ref9"></a>Myerson, R. B. (1981).
 Optimal Auction Design. *Mathematics of Operations Research*, *6*(1), 58–73.
-9. <a id="ref9"></a>Ostrovsky, M., & Schwarz, M. (2009).
+10. <a id="ref10"></a>Ostrovsky, M., & Schwarz, M. (2009).
 Reserve Prices in Internet Advertising Auctions: A Field Experiment. *SSRN Electronic Journal*. https://doi.org/10.2139/ssrn.1573947
-10. <a id="ref10"></a>Preston, M. A. R., & Daniel, V. (1992).
+11. <a id="ref11"></a>Preston, M. A. R., & Daniel, V. (1992).
 Updating the Reserve Price in Common Value Auctions. *Discussion Paper, Northwestern University, Kellogg School of Management, Center for Mathematical Studies in Economics and Management Science, Evanston, IL*.
-11. <a id="ref11"></a>Riley, J. G., & Samuelson, W. F. (1981).
+12. <a id="ref12"></a>Riley, J. G., & Samuelson, W. F. (1981).
 Optimal Auctions. *The American Economic Review*, *71*, 381–392. https://www.cs.princeton.edu/courses/archive/spring09/cos444/papers/riley_samuelson81.pdf.
-12. <a id="ref12"></a>Yuan, S., Wang, J., Chen, B., Mason, P., & Seljan, S. (2014).
+13. <a id="ref13"></a>Yuan, S., Wang, J., Chen, B., Mason, P., & Seljan, S. (2014).
 An empirical study of reserve price optimisation in real-time bidding. *Proceedings of the 20th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining*. https://doi.org/10.1145/2623330.2623357
-13. <a id="ref13"></a>Zhang, W., Yuan, S., & Wang, J. (2014).
+14. <a id="ref14"></a>Zhang, W., Yuan, S., & Wang, J. (2014).
 Optimal real-time bidding for display advertising. *Proceedings of the 20th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining*. https://doi.org/10.1145/2623330.2623633